 Purchase Term Life Insurance

 Becoming a parent is a life-changing event because, suddenly, your life has become multi-dimensional.
-At this point, it may be unlikely that you are paying any thought to your mortality.
-However, if your spouse and children are financially dependent on you, it’s time to plan.
+At this point, it may be unlikely that you are considering your mortality.
+However, it’s time to plan if your spouse and children depend financially on you.

-While it may be tempting to obtain whole life policies that include a certain extent of investment, these policies usually are costly.
-It is wiser to consider term insurance at a time when your budget may already be under stress as these are comparatively cheaper when you are young and healthy.
+While it may be tempting to obtain whole-life policies that include a certain extent of investment, these policies usually are costly.
+It is wiser to consider term insurance when your budget is already under stress, as these are comparatively cheaper when you are young and healthy.

 Buy Long-Term Disability Insurance

 Life insurance protects your family in case of your untimely death.
-However, your income could also be severely affected if you are not able to work due to sickness or injury.
-You should consider purchasing disability insurance, which is structured to pay out a certain percentage of your income for a pre-determined period.
+However, your income could also be severely affected if you cannot work due to sickness or injury.
+It would be best if you considered purchasing disability insurance, which is structured to pay out a certain percentage of your income for a pre-determined period.

-When selecting a policy, you should carefully take into account factors like your income, expenses, and existing savings.
+When selecting a policy, you should consider factors like your income, expenses, and savings.
 Remember, your costs are bound to grow fast as your family grows.
-You should select a conservative plan that pays out the most when you are unable to earn due to disabilities.
+You should select a conservative plan that pays out the most when you cannot earn due to disabilities.

 Financial Tips for Busy Parents

-Bringing up and taking care of your family has never been an easy task.
-However, with the current economic scenario being incredibly dynamic, the challenges have grown manifold.
-When planning a family, it is essential to appreciate that it can be a costly affair.
-You should budget wisely and think proactively on how to safeguard your family the best.
+Bringing up and caring for your family has never been easy.
+However, the challenges have grown manifold, with the economic scenario being incredibly dynamic.
+When planning a family, it is essential to appreciate that it can be costly.
+You can also check out information about CDs or CoDs – a particular type of savings account with a guaranteed rate of return over a specific timeframe so you can raise your savings even while you sleep!
+You should budget wisely and think proactively about safeguarding your family the best.